juandanielmarinfont/eks-cluster-setup-with-eksctl/README.md

     * **Solution**: Ensure that your AWS CLI is correctly configured, and that `kubectl` is using the correct kubeconfig.
 Run `aws eks update-kubeconfig` again if necessary.
 * **Issue**: Cluster creation is stuck.
     * **Solution**: Check AWS CloudFormation for stack creation status and troubleshoot any failed resources.

+### Future Improvements

+* **CI/CD Pipeline Integration**: Automate the cluster creation and deployment process with a CI/CD pipeline using tools like Jenkins, Azure Pipelines, AWS CodePipelines, etc.
+* **Infrastructure as Code**: Consider managing your entire infrastructure with tools like Terraform for better management of your cloud resources.
+* **Advanced Monitoring**: Use Prometheus and Grafana for custom monitoring, alongside AWS CloudWatch.”

 ### License